ls1intum/Artemis/docs/dev/guidelines/server.rst

 * KISS > DRY ("Keep it simple, Stupid!" and "Don't repeat yourself!")
 * Invest in a testable implementation by avoiding static access, using constructor injection, using Clocks and separating business logic from asynchronous execution.

-For a more detail overview definitely check out: https://phauer.com/2019/modern-best-practices-testing-java/
+For a more detailed overview definitely check out: https://phauer.com/2019/modern-best-practices-testing-java/

 Make use of JUnit 5 Features: